elmcraft/elmcraft.org/README.md

 ## Static files

-Images should go into `images/` – elm-pages picks these up and generates optimised versions in final build.

-Also anything static placed inside `public` will be [copied to in root](package.json#L8) at deploy.
+All static files including images should go into `public/`.